cryoelite/Notes/Rust/pages/Rust.md

 - Fast, multi-threaded, type-safe & memory efficient language that eliminates most bugs at compile-time.
 It also bridges the gap between a low-level language and a high-level language with its compiler.
-It uses [[rustup]] to maintain versions on platforms and [[cargo]] which is its package manager.
+Uses [[rustup]] to maintain versions on platforms and [[cargo]] which is its package manager.

   Its mascot is called *Ferris*, a red crusty crab and its users, *Rustaceans*.
 - [[Default Linter Rule]]